 Listed below are some combinations of symptoms associated with Bladder infection, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in treating a bladder infection is prevention.
 Prevention measures include drinking plenty of fluids, urinating as soon as possible when the urge is felt, and drinking cranberry juice, which may have infection-fighting qualities.

-For women, prevention measure include urinating promptly after having sexual intercourse, wiping the genital area ...Bladder infection Treatments
+For women, prevention measure include urinating promptly after having sexual intercourse, wiping the genital area from front ...Bladder infection Treatments

 Some of the possible treatments listed in sources for treatment of Bladder infection may include: